Preparations Before Starting a Corporate Blog

 what topics have they already covered, did they go in details and what quality did they manage to reach;

-how the audience reacted to these materials, which posts have been scored the highest;
+how the audience reacted to these materials, which publications have been scored the highest;

-what did the audience write in the comments under the articles, did they ask any questions;
+what did the audience write in the comments under the publications, did they ask any questions;

 how the company responded to users' feedback.